 The Raw Vegan Diet is a great cleanse.
 It’s an excellent way to detox for a short period of time.
 For some that could be a few days, others could benefit from a few weeks.
 However, for those who plan to follow a Raw Vegan lifestyle for an extended period of time, say more than a month, please listen to this episode.
-You want to be aware of the red flags your body might send if you start to have nutrient deficiencies.
+You want to be aware of the red flags for raw vegans that your body might send if you start to have nutrient deficiencies.

 Again, it’s important for me to clarify that I am not against the diet per se, however, a “diet” is not a “lifestyle” it is a short term means to reach a goal.
 I am against chalking up feeling bad to “detox symptoms” and “not going deep enough into raw veganism.”